 You don’t have to stop eating pineapples while you’re on your period.
 Just remember to eat them moderately while menstruating, unless you want to make your period flow heavier.
 Or try for yourself if they help against menstrual cramps!

-Other food that can make your period flow heavier:
+Other foods that can make your period flow heavier

 In case you’re are looking into other foods to eat to increase or induce your menstrual flow, here’s a couple more for you to try:

 Unripe, raw papaya

 Papaya has a similar effect as pineapples have.
 It will help with the contractions of the uterus, possibly inducing a period or increasing your menstrual flow.